chaofengc/IQA-PyTorch/ResultsCalibra/ResultsCalibra.md

 <a name="fn4">[4]</a> The original PSNR code refers to scikit-learn package with RGB 3-channel calculation (from skimage.metrics import peak_signal_noise_ratio).
 <a name="fn5">[5]</a> We use Y-channel of YCBCR images as input of original VIF matlab script.
 <a name="fn6">[6]</a> We use Y-channel of YCBCR images as input of original GMSD matlab script.
-<a name="fn7">[7]</a> We use Y-channel of YCBCR images as input of original GMSD matlab script, and try to mimic 'imfilter' and 'conv2' functions in matlab.
+<a name="fn7">[7]</a> We use Y-channel of YCBCR images as input of original NLPD matlab script, and try to mimic 'imfilter' and 'conv2' functions in matlab.
 <a name="fn8">[8]</a> Since official matlab code is not available, we use the implement of IQA-Optimization for comparation.
 The differences are described as follows.
 After modifying the above implementation, the results are basically the same.
 1. we use interpolation to transform the image to 256*256 and then back to the image size after calculating VSMap in the SDSP function
 2. rgb2lab's function is slightly different